 - Metroid Prime accidentally does this a lot.
 On the map of the first game, the legend outright stated the names of the weapons, as certain weapons were required to open certain doors.
 For example, the key on the map outright stated that red doors, which you don't even see in the game until very late, are opened by the Plasma Beam.
 The sequels (and remake) fix this slightly, by having the legend say that certain colors are "???," but that still gives a hint at what the later weapons are.

-- In Metroid Prime 2, the HUD's bar-shaped meters for the Light and Dark Beams each have four dimmed-out sections when those weapons are first acquired, hinting at the existence of Beam Ammo Expansions.
+- The HUD's bar-shaped meters for the Light and Dark Beams each have four dimmed-out sections when those weapons are first acquired, hinting at the existence of Beam Ammo Expansions.

 - The game's Scan Data also calls a certain boss "Dark Samus 1", indicating further encounters.